Distributed k-Means and k-Median Clustering on General Topologies: Effect of Network Topology on Communication Cost

 \section{Effect of Network Topology on Communication Cost}

 In the previous section, we presented a distributed coreset construction algorithm.
+The coreset constructed can then be used as a proxy for the original data, and we can run any distributed clustering algorithm on it.
+In this paper, we discuss the approach of simply collecting all local portions of the distributed coreset and run non-distributed clustering algorithm on it.
 If there is a central coordinator in the communication graph, then we can simply send the local portions of the coreset to the coordinator which can perform the clustering task.
 The total communication cost is just the size of the coreset.

 In this section, we consider the distributed clustering tasks where the nodes are arranged in some arbitrary connected topology, and can only communicate with their neighbors.
 We propose a message passing approach for globally sharing information, and use it for collecting information for coreset construction and sharing the local portions of the coreset.
 We also consider the special case when the graph is a rooted tree.